- Office Head & Staff

 To conduct health care services with the highest standards of professionalism guided by the love of work, commitment, and utmost competence.

 • To provide health services to the school community through annual health check-up of faculty, staff and students, emergency and first aid care; consultation and treatment of common school-related illnesses and prevention program against diseases through vaccination.

 • To motivate and assist students and staff to maintain and improve their health thru the following health measure activities: health awareness lectures on various medical concerns of the time, pamphlet distribution and bulletin board information.

 • To maintain a healthy school environment through regular cleaning of classrooms and surroundings, quarterly water analysis and weekly food inspection of the canteen.

-• To improve the health education of the community by participating in planned instruction, collaboration with health teachers, participation in teaching learning experiences as resource persons, providing incidental experiences (Health Education) and preparation of instruction materials.
+• To improve the health education of the community by participating in planned instruction, collaboration with health teachers, participation in teaching-learning experiences as resource persons, providing incidental experiences (Health Education) and preparation of instructional materials.

 • To aid school community program through medical and dental services to the community centers, participate and cooperate in school activities needing medical assistance.

 Malate, Metro Manila

 1. Annual medical and dental examination of all students, employees and food suppliers

 2. Out-Patient consultation